Skip to main content

 Is this the only capital grant for libraries available in the funding stream?

-No, there is another approximately $10 million in Public Facilities Preservation Initiative Grants funding from HUD that the department will be launching an application for later in the year.
+No, there is another approximately $10 million in Public Facilities Preservation Initiative Grants funding from HUD that the department will be launching an application in 2025.
 These funds will “address repair and mitigation needs in small, rural public libraries.”

 Should my library wait to apply for the 2nd grant, or can we apply for both?